 The Swatches Palette stores colours to use it in designs.
-It can store vector data and that those vectors can be applied as fills or strokes.
-This short tutorial will help you to understand the power of using seamless patterns in the Swatches Palette.
+It can store vector data and those vectors can be applied as fills or strokes.
+This short illustrator tutorial will help you to understand the power of using seamless patterns in the Swatches Palette.

 Open a new document.

 Open the Swatches Palette and click the arrow on the upper right-hand side of the palette.
 From the fly out menu choose Open Swatch Library > Other Library > and locate the swatch on your hard drive.
-If you saved the swatch to your Adobe Preset Swatches folder, this swatch will be available in the User Defined folder.
+If you save the swatch to your Adobe Preset Swatches folder, this swatch will be available in the User Defined folder.